particle-iot/docs/src/content/en/shared/api.md

      -d "ttl=60"
 ```

 "data", "private", and "ttl" are all optional.
-You can also send these with the Spark CLI:
+You can also send these with the Particle CLI:

 ```
 # grab the spark-cli here - https://github.com/spark/spark-cli